-This roundup article is dedicated to preschool teachers and homeschooling parents.
 Are you looking for unique and entertaining ways to teach your children?
-Today’s craft roundup is devoted to educational paper crafts.
-We are featuring 13 excellent craft projects that will help your children learn while having fun at the same time.
+This article is devoted to educational paper crafts.
+These projects will help your children learn while having fun at the same time.
 There is a craft for everyone on this list and the best part is, all the materials may just be lying around your house.

 Teach children about the history of Earth Day and the importance of recycling while making handmade paper.